OVERVIEW OF THE CARNIVAL

 The Carnival seeks to become the reference for winter festivals in North America.

 The program centers more on interactive activities (Giant Foosball, Ice Fishing, Snow Sculptures).
 Creation of the Confrérie des Bretelliers de la Bougie.

 Despite the coldest temperatures on record in the ten years, the 2003 edition was a great success.

 The Carnival is the very first event to celebrate the 400th anniversary of Quebec City.
 A new Parade is specially created for the occasion.

-The Carnival concentrates its activities on 2 main sites: Place Desjardins and Place Loto-Québec.
-Place Hydro-Québec is replaced by a huge outdoor stage on the Plains of Abraham, Scène Hydro-Québec, where many shows are presented.
+The Carnival concentrates its activities on two main sites: Place Desjardins and Place Loto-Québec.
+Place Hydro-Québec is replaced by a huge outdoors stage on the Plains of Abraham, the Hydro-Québec Stage, where many shows are presented.

-A Ferris wheel was set up in the heart of winter at Place Desjardins on the Plains of Abraham, providing fabulous views for Carnival-goers!
+A ferris wheel is set up at the heart of the festivities: Place Desjardins, on the Plains of Abraham.
+Fabulous views for all visitors!

-Bonhomme’s Palace is moved to be in the heart of the festivities, at Place Desjardins, on the Plains of Abraham.
-A huge dome, igloo-shaped, allows people to dance in a festive atmosphere!
+Bonhomme’s Ice Palace moves to Place Desjardins, by all other activities.
+In the Palace's huge igloo-like dome, people can dance in a festive atmosphere!

-Bonhomme’s Winterland will be located on the Plains of Abraham.
-The Bulles, Whisky et Cie event is being held for the first time this year and is quite successful.
-The Parade has been renewed with a Nordic theme to it.
+Bonhomme’s Winterland settles on the Plains of Abraham.
+Bulles, Whisky & Cie is held for the first time, to great success.
+The Night Parades are renewed with a northern theme.

 Singer-songwriter Louis-Jean Cormier played his greatest hits alongside the Quebec Symphony Orchestra at the Videotron Centre for the opening ceremony of the 62nd Quebec Winter Carnival.